BB&T reports outages in ATM services, digital banking

 Many of our banking services remain unavailable this morning, including online banking, our mobile banking app and ATMs.
 But you can still use your BB&T debit, credit and prepaid cards.
 At this time, we have no reason to believe this issue is related to cybersecurity.
 (3 of 4)— BB&T (@BBT) February 23, 2018

-Bank officials have apologized and say they don't believe the issue is related to a cyber-attack.

-The problem was first reported Thursday.
-An outage map showed the biggest impact targeted much of central North Carolina, Atlanta, the Washington area and Philadelphia.

-A statement issued Friday said BB&T customers can use their debit, credit and prepaid cards.
+Customers can still use their debit, credit and prepaid cards, according to the bank.